 Use fresh and high-quality ingredients to make sambar podi for the best taste and flavor.

 The color of the sambar podi depends on the variety of chilies used.
-If your powder is dull in color, add some Kashmiri red chili powder to enhance the color.
+If your powder is dull, add some Kashmiri red chili powder to enhance the color.
 You can also add some turmeric powder for a brighter podi.

-Let the roasted spices cool down completely before grinding so that there is no moisture left in them.
+Let the roasted spices cool down completely before grinding so no moisture is left.

 To make it gluten-free, skip adding asafetida (hing).